1. Coat's Clothing, 122 N Court Street

 Call (256) 760-6684.
 Our meter technician will make any necessary repairs.
-Follow the instructions on the back of the ticket or call a magistrate at (256) 760-6625 with the Florence Municipal Court, which adjudicates summonses.
+Follow the instructions on the back of the ticket or call a magistrate at (256) 760-6625 with the Florence Municipal Court, which adjudicates parking tickets.
 The magistrate will check to verify whether the parking meter was broken.

 What do I do if the meter is not working?

 To report a broken meter, please call (256) 760-6684 or email: email@example.com.
 Please give meter number or location.